Russian Captain Involved in Cargo-Military Vessel Collision off British Coast Arrested

 Martyn Boyers, the chief executive of the port of Grimsby East, told BBC that visibility was low at the time due to thick fogs in the area, which also complicated rescue efforts.

-However, Boyers also told CNN that equipment onboard the Solong should have been able to alert it to the Stena Immaculate’s presence.
+However, Boyers also told CNN that equipment onboard the Solong should have been able to alert it of the Stena Immaculate’s presence.

 “It seems a mystery, really, because all the vessels now have very highly sophisticated technical equipment to plot courses and to look at any obstacles or anything they’ve got to avoid,” Boyers told CNN on Monday.